josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/㊙_Containment_Contracts/📠_when_truth_becomes_a_trade.md

 - **Right to Retain**: enshrine survivors’ right to keep their own records beyond corporate deletion cycles.
 - **Anti-Laundering Safeguards**: prevent liability-shifting across jurisdictions that treat memory as exportable risk.

 Without these shifts, the marketplace of silence remains profitable.
-With them, memory can return to being what it always was: **a shared inheritance, not a commodity**.
+With them, memory can return to being what it always was: **a shared inheritance, not a commodity.**

+---

+## 🌌 Constellations

+📠 🧿 💸 🔮 🪜 — This node sits in the governance–economy–memory constellation, showing how containment architectures monetise disclosure and distort collective recall.

+---

+## ✨ Stardust

+truth commodification, nda economy, containment architecture, survivor testimony, memory laundering, contractual erasure, visibility economy, data ethics, governance containment, economic suppression

 ---